 Once you've gotten over the quiet gurgle of the river below and the amazing views, it's time to pay attention to the rest of the historic town and there's definitely a lot to see.
 The ancient cobbled streets are home to a number of museums and a bullfighting ring which you can visit.
-In addition, there are a number of restaurants which would be perfect for a late lunch.
-A few restaurants on the south side have rooftop or terrace seats with views over the gorge and the bridge which can make your meal a lot more romantic.
+There are also plenty restaurants that are perfect for a late lunch.
+A few restaurants on the south side have rooftop or terrace seats with views over the gorge and the bridge, which can make your meal a lot more romantic.

-Once you feel the need to get back and relax by the pool through the late afternoon, it's a comfortable drive along a stunning road through the mountains which comes out almost directly at Benahavis.
-Your last night on the costa ought to be celebrated with a couple of cocktails and a fantabulous dinner in the calming sea breeze.
+Once you feel the need to get back and relax by the pool through the late afternoon, it's a comfortable drive along a stunning road through the mountains, which comes out almost directly at Benahavis.
+Your last night on the Costa del Sol ought to be celebrated with a couple of cocktails and a fabulous dinner in the calming sea breeze.

 Driving from Benahavis to Gibraltar is fairly straight-forward until you get to the narrow streets of La Linea de la Conceptión on the Spanish side of the border.
 Here, you will undoubtedly join a huge queue waiting to enter.
 Many people choose to park up and walk in, but with the main part of town fairly far down, we'd recommend waiting in the queue which moves along swiftly enough and driving through.
 Make sure that your passports allow you visa-free entry to Gibraltar as it is outside the Schengen zone.

 There are two distinct parts to Gibraltar and you can choose how to split up your morning.
-The main town is a throwback to England of a few decades ago which is a very unique cultural experience.
+The main town is a throwback to England of a few decades ago, which is a very unique cultural experience.
 You will notice a lot of expensive cars and shops selling watches and jewellery for the wealthy beneficiaries of Gibraltar's favourable tax system.
-The town itself however is more shabby chic than flamboyant complete with red phone boxes dotted around.
+The town itself, however, is more shabby chic than flamboyant, complete with iconic British red phone boxes dotted around.

-For the more adventurous types, the Rock is a popular destination with a cable lift taking you to the top to explore this large park.
-At the top you'll find the remains of an ancient Moorish castle with a series of linked tunnels below called the Galleries.
-Look out for enterprising monkeys which populate the area and are particularly keen on anything shiny they can get their hands on.
+For the more adventurous types, the Gibraltar Rock is a popular destination, with a cable car taking you to the top.
+At the highest point you'll find the remains of an ancient Moorish castle, with a series of linked tunnels below called the Galleries.
+Look out for the enterprising monkeys that populate the area and are particularly keen on anything shiny they can get their hands on.

 On your way up to Seville, you absolutely must stop off at Cadiz.
-This radiant city is the oldest in modern Europe with history going far back into pre-roman times.
-The main part of the city is located on a thin strip of land stretching out to see with a stunning yellow stone Old Town centred around a Cathedral.
+This radiant city is the oldest in modern Europe, with history going far back into pre-Roman times.
+The main part of the city is located on a thin strip of land stretching out to sea, with a stunning yellow stone Old Town centred around a Cathedral.
 Oddly enough, Cadiz attracts virtually no tourists whatsoever, so you are free to roam at your own leisure and visit some genuine Andalucian shops and cafés without having to distinguish them from tourist traps.

-You absolutely must visit the Cathedral and climb up the tower to get a great view over the town and surrounding water.
-The Panorama from the top of the Poniente will leave you breathless and give you the opportunity to plan your route towards the Santa Catalina castle.
-The walk is along a narrow route coming off the beach and heading several hundred metres into the sea towards the fort built to protect the city from English attacks.
-While you can't enter the venue which is used for social events and concerts, the walk itself is a great way to chill out in the cool of the Atlantic waves, get a great view of the city and have a swim in the locals' favourite relaxation spot.
+We highly recommend visiting the Cathedral and climbing up the tower to get a great view over the town and surrounding water.
+The Panorama from the top of the Poniente will leave you breathless and also give you the opportunity to plan your route towards the Santa Catalina castle.
+The walk there is along a narrow route that comes off the beach and heads several hundred metres into the sea, towards the fort built to protect the city from English attacks.
+While you can't enter the venue, which is used exclusively for social events and concerts, the walk itself is a great way to chill out in the cool of the Atlantic waves, get a great view of the city, and have a swim in the locals' favourite relaxation spot.

-Seville is a large and very beautiful city.
-Its grand architecture and wide streets are more reminiscent of major European capitals than Andalucia, but it is definitely one of the most gorgeous places in Spain.
-There is a lot to see around town, so get yourself out of bed at reasonable o'clock and head down to Plaza de España.
+The grand architecture and wide streets of Seville are more reminiscent of major European capitals than Andalucia, giving the city a distinct allure.
+There is a lot to see around town, so get yourself out of bed at reasonable time and head down to Plaza de España.
 This vast open space was built in the 1920s in the middle of the Parque de María Luisa in time for the 1929 World Fair.

-The large exposition building is now chiefly used for Governmental functions, but you can still go up the grand stairs for a better view of the square and picture taking.
+The large exposition building is now chiefly used for Governmental functions, but you can still go up the grand stairs for a better view.
 The square itself is a semi-circle with fountains in the centre of a large paved area.
-The perimeter of the Renaissance-style square is lined with Province Alcoves named after each of Spain's regions complete with a mosaic depiction of each province.
+Be sure to check out the perimeter of the Renaissance-style square, which is lined with Province Alcoves named after each of Spain's regions, complete with a mosaic depiction of each province.